damianh/LibLog/ReadMe.md

 LibLog uses `.pp` file to do a namespace transform (aka [source transform](https://docs.microsoft.com/en-us/nuget/create-packages/source-and-config-file-transformations)) so it fits into your project's namespace.
 This is handled transparently by the new dotnet sdk as of LibLog version 5.0.0.
-If you change your projects root namespace then LibLog will automatically change also.
+If you change your project's root namespace then LibLog will automatically change also.
 For older project formats, please continue to use LibLog 4.x versions.